 "Jay has always been a great friend to the affiliates," he said.
 "For that alone it will be hard to give up."

-But he said he believes in Fallon and in NBC's corporate owners Comcast, the nation's largest cable company.
+But he said he believes in Fallon and in NBC's corporate owner, Comcast Corp., the nation's largest cable company.

 "Comcast certainly knows how to launch entertainment programming," Dawson said.